- Control bar

 This is what it looks like without goScreen:

-GoScreen has the following user interface elements:
+GoScreen has the following user interface elements (click to enlarge):

 All configuration parameters can be found in two dialog boxes: goScreen properties - parameters common to all screen pages, and Page properties - parameters of a specific screen page.
 The meaning of each parameter is explained in a tooltip window.
 (Please click tree items in the left pane)